Metroynome/deadlocked-patch-loader/README.md

 ## Current Progress
 1. Current code in `Codes/main.c` is Infinite Health/Moon Jump.
 It does work in Local play and in campaign.
-2. I am going to add an option to the Online/Local Play screen so you can turn on/off the mod.
+2. I am going to add an option to the Multiplayer Menu so you can turn on/off the mod.
 3. Will add actual codes that contribute to the Chaos mod as time continues.

-# Notes
+# How To Use
- 1. Kernel Engine Address: `0x80047010`
- 2. Codes Address: `0x80050000`
+0. Obtain a copy of the mod.
+Whether you compile it or get a shared save, you're choice.
+1. Once the file/save is in the correct spot, start the game.
+2. Once loaded, Go to "Mulitplayer".
+The mod will automatically load.
+3. Once on the multiplayer menu, exit by pressing triangle and then choose single player and choose a new save (or a current save...?).
+4. Enjoy the Deadlocked Chaos Mod!
+(Currently no mods...have fun?)

 ## Build with docker
 Clone Repo: